 They learn to speak clearly and to recite poetry.
 Every year they participate in putting on a major dramatic production in which the children use their various developing artistic capacities.

 Gardening is a part of the curriculum and our school has a developing garden where the children can plant, tend and harvest their own vegetables.
-We keep chickens and hope to one day have the capacity to keep other farm animals so the children can learn about rabbits, sheep, goats, and their care.
-Frequent fieldtrips to organic farms and homesteads how supplemented the curriclum in this way.
+Frequent field trips to organic farms and homesteads how supplemented the curriculum in this way.

 A “main lesson,” usually ninety minutes in length, follows, dealing with a specific topic in the curriculum for that year.
 Topics are taught in blocks.
 Thus, for example, each day for three weeks the main lesson may focus on local history and geography (as in the third grade) or zoology (fifth grade) or chemistry (seventh grade).
 In all blocks, the teacher seeks to integrate the particular subject with others.
 For example, in teaching American geography she will interweave material from history, botany, literature, and so on.
 For each block, every student makes a main lesson book that contains factual information received from the teacher but also his or her own original drawings, illustrations, observations and compositions.

-Each main lesson is designed so that the child’s intellect, feeling life, and physical will forces- in other words, the head, heart and hands- are engaged.
+Each main lesson is designed so that the child’s intellect, feeling life, and physical body (the head, the heart and the hand) are engaged.